ShadyF/shadyf.github.io/projects.md

 The original iteration of [**Theia-web**](https://theia-web.herokuapp.com/editor).
-Despite having much less features than its web-based counterpart, it's a cross-platform GUI application that allows the user to enter and process images using their own custom 3x3 kernel matrices.
+Despite having much less features than its web-based counterpart, it's a cross-platform GUI application that allows its users to enter and process images using their own custom 3x3 kernel matrices.

 **Technologies Used:** Python3, Tkinter and Pillow.